MIT-SPARK/config_utilities/README.md

 ```

 If you are looking for a specific use case that is not in the tutorials or demos, chances are you can find a good example in the `tests/` directory!

+# Example Projects using `config_utilities`
+Many cool projects are already using this `config_utilities`!
+(Unfortunately they're mostly currently private, we will list them soon as they become publicly available).
+Check them out for some more ideas of what `config_utilities` can do!